wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getproposalbyid.md

 ---
-title: trx:/wallet/getproposalbyid \[POST\]
+title: /wallet/getproposalbyid - TRON
-description: Queries proposal based on ID and returns proposal details.
+description: Example code for the /wallet/getproposalbyid rest method. Сomplete guide on how to use /wallet/getproposalbyid rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters